Vince Offer

-Offer Shlomi (עופר שלומי; born April 25, 1964), better known as Vince Offer or Vince Shlomi, is an Israeli-American infomercial pitchman, screenwriter, actor and director, who is the president and CEO of television advertising industry Square One Entertainment.
+Offer Vince Shlomi (עופר שלומי; born April 25, 1964), also known as Vince Offer, is an American infomercial pitchman, screenwriter, actor, and director.
+He is best known for infomercials for his own products including "ShamWow!", an absorbent towel; the "Slap Chop", a kitchen utensil; a lint roller called the "Schticky"; a liquid cleaner called "InVinceable"; and another kitchen utensil called "Crank Chop".
 Offer's first major work was the 1999 comedy film The Underground Comedy Movie.
-He appears in television commercials for his own products including "ShamWow!", an absorbent towel; the "Slap Chop", a kitchen utensil; a lint roller called the "Schticky"; a liquid cleaner called "InVinceable"; and another kitchen utensil called "Crank Chop".
+He ran for Congress in 2026, unsuccessfully challenging incumbent John Carter to be the Republican nominee for Texas's 31st congressional district.

 Early life

-Offer Shlomi was born in Beersheva, Israel.
+Offer Vince Shlomi was born in Beersheba, Israel.
 His family immigrated to the U.S. when he was a child and he grew up in Sheepshead Bay, Brooklyn, New York.
 Offer grew up with a single mother.
 Offer dropped out of high school at the age of 17 and moved to Los Angeles.
-He changed his name to Vince Offer in 1986 and started appearing on public access television.
+He began going by the name Vince Offer in 1986 and started appearing on public access television.

 Career

 Film

 In 1996, Offer directed and appeared in The Underground Comedy Movie, which was met with negative reviews and led to several lawsuits.
 Many of the sketches were remade from when Offer appeared on public access television around the 1980s.
 Although the film was released and screened in 1999, Offer was bankrupt by 2002 and home video distribution plans were shelved, so he started selling the film via infomercials airing on Comedy Central between 2:00 AM and 4:00 AM.
 Within a few months, he had earned enough to resume production, and the movie was finally completed, released, and marketed entirely on late-night infomercials that Offer paid for with his earnings from the swap meet vegetable chopper sales.
-The film has sold in excess of 100,000 copies and Offer has used the proceeds from sales to file a lawsuit against the Church of Scientology.
-He is an ex-Scientologist.
 In 2011, he appeared as himself in the Adam Sandler film Jack and Jill.
 Title character Jill, played by Sandler, referred to him as "the ShamWow guy".

 In 2013, Offer released the universally panned InAPPropriate Comedy, which he directed, wrote and appears in as a character called 'Peeping Tom'.
 The film was originally envisioned as a sequel to Underground Comedy Movie.
-The film features stars Rob Schneider, Michelle Rodriguez, Adrien Brody, and Lindsay Lohan.
+The film features stars Rob Schneider, Michelle Rodriguez, Adrien Brody, Ari Shaffir, and Lindsay Lohan.